DAY 1 | TUESDAY, NOVEMBER 19TH

 • Amy Boncelet - Transportation Electrification Data Scientist, ICF

-• Workshop 2: AI Empower - A Toolkit to Help Communities Utilize AI to Drive Climate Action
+• Workshop 1 (ROOM 215)– AI Empower: A Toolkit to Help Communities Utilize AI to Drive Climate Action | Hosted by CIV:LAB x Unified Ground

 • How will people and AI work together to design, engineer, and build resilient systems?